nijel/unicode-segmentation-rs/README.md

 - **Word Segmentation**: Split text into words according to Unicode rules
 - **Sentence Segmentation**: Split text into sentences
 - **Display Width Calculation**: Get the display width of text (for terminal/monospace display)
+- **Gettext PO Wrapping**: Wrap text for gettext PO files with proper handling of escape sequences and CJK characters

 ## Installation